SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 ##### Phrase 3:

 Concerns increasing scientific knowledge, research capacity and transfer of marine technology to improve ocean health.
 This phrase attempts to link various kinds of scientific and knowledge infrastructures to "ocean health" terms - a very broad concept.
-The general structure is *action + marine science + ocean health/marine science*.
 Research about advancing marine science in considered enough to be included.

+The general structure is *action + marine science + ocean health/marine science*. **This phrase should be combined with [marine terms](https://github.com/SDGforskning/SDGstrings_wos/blob/main/SDG14_query_action_WoS.md#3-marine-terms-string-for-limiting-certain-phrases-to-the-marine-environment) with `AND`**.

 The IOC Criteria and Guidelines on Transfer of Marine Technology are relevant for this target, wherein marine technology includes information and data, guidelines, equipment for sampling, study and observation (both remote and in the lab), computer and modelling equipment/software, and expertise/skills in marine research (<a id="SDGindmetadata">[Statistics Division, 2021b (Indicator 14.a.1)](#f9)</a>).